NextGenX02/iptv-jp/README.md

 Online via backup:[[click here](https://raw.githubusercontent.com/NextGenX02/iptv-jp/refs/heads/shiku-test/jp-relay.m3u) for backup playlist stream]<br>

 ## Current area that can access this relay server
-* GEO is disable since my server use caching and p2p on the web player (coming soon)
+* GEO is disable since my server use caching and p2p on the web player
 * Please note using a **VPN** to access this relay is not support and will be block due to constant abuse from those ISP (except warp by cloudflare).
 * Please used **WARP by cloudflare** if you got laggy, since my server is directly connect to cloudflare server